marslinkin/marslinkin/README.md

 - 👋 Hi, I’m a Martian
-- 👀 I’m interested in Solar system
+- 👀 I’m interested in Galaxy
-- 🌱 I’m currently learning Language
+- 🌱 I’m currently learning Languages
-- 💞️ I’m looking to collaborate on Planets
+- 💞️ I’m looking to collaborate on Mars and Stars
-- 📫 Reach me via v@MarsLink.in
+- 📫 You can reach me via v@MarsLink.in

 <!---
 marslinkin/marslinkin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.